liquidctl/liquidctl/docs/nzxt-smart-device.md

 It provides three independent fan channels with standard 4-pin connectors.
 Both PWM and DC control is supported, and the device automatically chooses the appropriate mode.

-Additionally, up to four chained HUE+ LED strips can be driven from a single channel.
+Additionally, up to four chained HUE+ LED strips, or five chained Aer RGB fans, can be driven from a single RGB channel.
 The firmware installed on the device exposes several presets, most of them familiar to other NZXT products.

 A microphone is also present onboard, for  noise level optimization through CAM and AI.